convergia/smartktichen/README.md

 - In the drop-down list, click on Account
 - Select the Info tab (should be selected by default)
 - Copy the value of the anonymous token field.

+# Using the application

+## How to add rules using the decision table

+Metrics are encoded is the payload as follows:
+"TC" ,BAT", "PLV1", "PLV2", "PLV3", "SOIL2", "ANE", "STR", "PRES", "HUM"
+You can use these values to create new rules using the decision table:
+*the below apply whether you use the decision table from the app's UI or from the web IDE*
+- In the decision table, click "+New Condition"
+  - use one of the metrics as the condition (column on the left of the table)
+  - in the "type" column, select the type of the metric (string, number, etc.)
+- If you want the rule to be specific to this metric, click "+New Rule"
+  - in the new column (Rule n), add an expression that matches the type (e.g. < 35, if number)
+- If you want to create a rule that combines this metric to existing ones
+  - if this is a new rule, click "+New Rule" then create an expression for each of the metric in the Rule column
+  - if this is an existing rule, add an expression for the metric in the corresponding column
+- Click "+New Action" if you want to add a new action, **or reuse an existing action**
+- In the action row, add a predefined parameter

+**Important**: you can't create an expression using other conditions.

+## About rule actions and predefined action parameters

+Actions and their corresponding predefined parameters **are defined by developers** (in the code) before they can be used in decision tables.
+- The current version of the application supports two actions: sending emails and logging alerts.
+- Predefined parameters are defined in the **convergia-demo-app/entities/helper/mail/templates** script.

+I update the code in Renzo's account to handle High humidity and reflected this in the decision table.
+I also removed the row you added.